BillyHsieh123a/SAD_Final_Project/README.md

 - The system uses a structured database schema to store user information, product details, orders, and transaction history.

 ## System Demo
-(A demo showcasing the platform's functionality and user experience.)

 ## Future Prospects